Endowment FAQ

 When will an endowment start to provide funding?

 The timing of the first payout from a new endowment can vary.
 It depends on the size of the endowed gift relative to the amount needed to carry out the fund’s purpose.
-Typically, an allowance of one to five years is needed for the fund to generate sufficient revenue to allow a payout to be made.
+Typically, an allowance of 1 to 5 years is needed for the fund to generate sufficient revenue to allow a payout to be made.
 While the fund is growing, some donors make annual contributions to support payouts until such time as the fund can generate enough income to sustain their intentions.

 Are donors subject to a fee for establishing their endowment?